pasjohnj/Java-ProjectileGame/README.md

 Java-ProjectileGame
 ===================

-Created as a final project for WCC class CPS261: Advanced Java Concepts
+Created as a final project for Washtenaw Community College class CPS261: Advanced Java Concepts

 The purpose of this project was to demonstrate all the concepts the student had learned to that point.
 This project includes a number of self-designed classes, inheritance, threading, Swing, networking and some basic physics.